DoESLiverpool/optimism/README.md

 ## Install

+NOTE: You'll need to be using `npm` version 7 or above for this to work.

  1. Install the dependencies `npm install`
  1. Set up the database `npx knex migrate:latest` (or if there have been any changes to the database structure, this will run the migrations)
  1. Create a `.env` file in this folder.
 This will hold any configuration options you need to set.
 For a basic development setup this should suffice: